 During a multi-site news conference in New York, Palo Alto Calif., and Frankfurt, Germany, SAP demonstrated HANA’s speed using its manufacturing resource planning software.
 In Palo Alto, Hasso Plattner, SAP co-founder and board chairman, said the database will eventually be available in all products, whether on-premise or in the cloud.
 “All SAP products will go HANA,” he claimed.

 HANA’s primary benefit is read access, which is beneficial for analytics.
-For MRP the processes used is far more important and one will not receive the same benefit.
+For MRP, the processes used are far more critical, and one will not receive the same benefit.
 And it turns out that these statements by Hasso Plattner regarding MRP performance were false.